discretize/discretize-gear-optimizer/docs/Contributing/Readme.md

 > todo: fix the branching mess on princeps' gw2-ui repo

-Running `yarn develop` in a clone of that repository will open a [storybook](https://storybook.js.org/) which demonstrates most of the availible props for the GW2-UI components.
+Running `yarn develop` in a clone of that repository will open a [storybook](https://storybook.js.org/) which demonstrates most of the available props for the GW2-UI components.
 For more information, ask in Discord.

 ### UI State